1. How are properties selected for quinquennial works?

 Once terms for the Lease have been agreed, the PCC will need to appoint a solicitor.
 The PCC can use a solicitor of their choice but may wish to use the Diocesan Solicitors, Winckworth Sherwood, who are well experienced with this.
 Again fees should be agreed up front.

-As the LDF is the Custodian Trustee for the Church hall the formal approval of the Diocesan Finance Committee, as well as the PCC, will be needed once the terms of the Lease have been negotiated with the nursery.
+As the LDF is the Diocesan Authority (Custodian Trustee) for the Church hall the formal approval of the Diocesan Finance Committee, as well as the PCC, will be needed once the terms of the Lease have been negotiated with the nursery.

 14. We have a number of different users in our hall, when can we use our hiring agreement and when do we need to give them a formal lease?